Reference Parameters

-Several parameters appear across numerous endpoints of the IDIAL REST API.
-This page documents their valid values and their meaning.
+Several parameters appear across many endpoints of the IDIAL REST API.
+This page documents their valid values and meanings.

 security_policy

-OPC UA Security Policy bitmask.
-Controls which security policies IDIAL accepts when establishing a connection to an OPC UA server.
+OPC UA security policy bitmask.
+Controls which security policies IDIAL accepts when connecting to an OPC UA server.
 Values can be combined (OR bitmask).

 |---|---|---|